tiffany352/godot-starlight/README.md

   is the PSF from the James Webb Space Telescope, because it looks cool.
   There are a few others in the `psf-textures` folder which can be used instead.
+- `texture_emission_tint` - A tint value applied to the PSF texture.
+The provided PSF textures need a tint value to look correct, there is a table in psf-textures/README.md.
 - `clamp_output` - Clamps the output from 0 to 1 when enabled.
 Can be
   useful depending on how your HDR is setup.